lucianocheng/c-programming/README.md

-c-programming: Repository of C Programming Exercises, Examples, and Testing
+c-programming: Repository of C Programming Exercises, Examples, and Testing from University of Pennsylvania Engineering ESE116.
 =============

-This repository contains the notes, lectures, and exercises I used for my C programming course from 2007 to 2009.
+This repository contains the notes, lectures, and exercises I used for the C programming course I taught at Penn from 2007 to 2009.
+The course label was ESE116.

 Lectures
 ========